misheska/misheska.github.com/source/_posts/2013-08-06-getting-started-writing-chef-cookbooks-the-berkshelf-way-part3.markdown

       expect(command 'curl localhost').to return_stdout /.*<title>MyFace Users<\/title>.*/
     end

-After adding these two checks, this is what your `webserver_spec.rb` should look like:
+After adding these two checks, this is what your `webserver_spec.rb` file should look like:

 {% codeblock myface/test/integration/default/serverspec/localhost/webserver_spec.rb lang:ruby %}